ChalanaJanith/ChalanaJanith/README.md

 #### UI/UX Designer and Full Stack Developer
 I'm Chalana Janith Muthuthanthirige from Sri Lanka, and I do Design and Development and I like to learn new languages and frameworks, like React, react-native, and also Enjoy wireframing, UI/UX design in general.

-- 🌱 I’m currently learning  everything
+- 🌱 I’m currently learning  React,js / ASP.net
 - 👯 I’m looking to collaborate with other content creators
 - 📫 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to Playing Cricket.